 intercession of Christ

 His advocacy with the Father for his people rests on the basis of his own all-perfect sacrifice.
 Thus he pleads for and obtains the fulfillment of all the promises of the everlasting covenant (1 John 2:1; John 17:24; Hebrews 7:25).
 He can be “touched with the feeling of our infirmities,” and is both a merciful and a faithful high priest (Hebrews 2:17, 18; 4:15, 16).
 This intercession is an essential part of his mediatorial work.
-Through him we have “access” to the Father (John 14:6; Eph.
-2:18; 3:12).
-“The communion of his people with the Father will ever be sustained through him as mediatorial Priest” (Ps.
-110:4; Rev. 7:17).
+Through him we have “access” to the Father (John 14:6; Ephesians 2:18; 3:12).
+“The communion of his people with the Father will ever be sustained through him as mediatorial Priest” (Psalm 110:4; Rev. 7:17).